 Kelly received her Master of Public Health degree from George Washington University, Milken Institute School of Public Health in 2016.
 Through her degree program, Kelly completed a practicum with the Health & Human Services (HHS), Office of the Assistant Secretary for Preparedness and Response (ASPR) in the division of At-Risk Individuals, Behavioral Health, & Community Resilience.
 Kelly received her Bachelor of Arts degree in Psychology from Gettysburg College with a double minor in Anthropology and Spanish.

 Prior to joining the NCDMPH, Kelly worked at the Uniformed Services University of the Health Sciences (USU) as a Residency Coordinator for both the General Preventive Medicine Residency Program and the Occupational & Environmental Residency program.

-Ms. Victoria Klimczak serves as a Project Coordinator for the National Center for Disaster Medicine and Public Health (NCDMPH), where she is responsible for a wide range of research and educational projects from development, organization and implementation.
+Ms. Victoria Klimczak serves as a Program Manager for the Military-Civilian National Disaster Medical System Interoperability Study pilot program at the National Center for Disaster Medicine and Public Health (NCDMPH).
+As program manager she is responsible for providing administrative project oversight in order to maximize the effective use of project resources, as well as for a wide range of research and educational activities from development, organization and implementation.
 Prior to joining the NCDMPH, Ms. Klimczak has 20 years of military service and recently worked at the Uniformed Services of the Health Sciences (USU) as the Graduate Education and Navy Company Senior Enlisted Advisor.